Spring Break in Greece:

 Notes:

-• Lunch breaks provided; “out of budget” lunch places suggested
+- Lunch breaks provided; “out of pocket” lunch places will be suggested

 Due November 15th: $500 Advance Payment + $25 application fee